Da-Fecto/FieldtypeSelectFile/README.md

 # FieldtypeSelectFile & InputfieldSelectFile

-**Inputfield Select File** is an Inputfield & Fieldtype to select a single file from a folder.
-If **Path to files** is omitted in the field settings details tab, the Inputfield will list all files from the templates folder.
+**Inputfield Select File** is an Inputfield & Fieldtype to select a single file or folder and store it.
+If **Path to files** is omitted in the field settings details tab, the Inputfield will list all files and or folders from the templates folder.

 ### Settings

 The settings for the field are located at the field settings details tab.

+* Path to files
+* Hide file extensions
+* Hide files
+* Hide folders

 ### When to use ?